Playa Blanca: Marina Rubicon

+The Underwater Museum

+The Atlantic Museum is an underwater museum located off the coast of Playa Blanca.
+The museum was designed by British artist Jason deCaires Taylor and opened in 2016.
+The museum consists of a collection of over 300 life-size sculptures, most of which are located at depths of 12 to 15 meters underneath the water.
+The sculptures are made from pH-neutral materials that are environmentally friendly and designed to encourage the growth of marine life.
+The sculptures are spread out over an area of 2500 square meters and are set in a variety of positions and poses, representing scenes from everyday life as well as social and political issues.
+Some of the sculptures include a woman taking a selfie, a group of people taking a group photo, a man in a suit sitting at a desk with his head buried in the sand, and a group of children holding hands in a circle.
+The aim of the museum is to create a unique and sustainable way of engaging tourists and locals with the underwater environment and to provide a new habitat for marine life.

+By creating an underwater gallery, the museum contributes to the protection and conservation of the marine ecosystem through oceanic art.
+To access the museum, visitors can take a guided diving or snorkeling tour led by experienced instructors, allowing them to explore the collection of sculptures firsthand.
+The underwater museum is also visible from a glass-bottom boat, offering a unique perspective for those who do not wish to dive.
+The Atlantic Museum has received international recognition for its unique concept and innovative approach to marine conservation.
+It has been featured in numerous publications and is considered one of the top attractions in Lanzarote.

 Beaches

 In the centre of the town is a small beach called Playa Blanca (White Beach).
 It is a mix of sand and rocks, and is the quietest of the resort's 3 main beaches.
 There are lifeguards here.
 In the evening, there are groups practising Canarian Wrestling (children).

 Half an hour's walk to the west of the town along the sea-front walkway, is the Playa Flamingo beach.
 Although it is outside of the town centre, there are still a number of shops and restaurants.
 This is the nearest sandy beach to the newer developments around Montaña Roja and the lighthouse at Pechiguera, such as Faro Park, Carlos Park and Shangrila Park.
-Playa Flamingo was virtually destroyed in November 2005, during Hurricane Delta.
+Playa Flamingo was virtually destroyed in November 2005, during Tropical Storm Delta.
 The sea wall was eventually rebuilt in early 2011.
 There are no lifeguards on this beach.